mirisu2/notes/OpenShift/README.md

 If a pod needs to communicate with a pod on another host, the VNID is attached to each packet on the network as part of the VXLAN encapsulation process`

+*With the multitenant plugin enabled, if a pod needs to communicate with a pod in another project, the request must be routed off the pod network and connect to the desired application through its external route like any other external request.
+This isn’t always the most efficient architecture.
+The OpenShift SDN’s `ovs-networkpolicy` plugin provides more fine-grained control over how applications communicate across projects.*